CONTENT FOR PUBLIC FOR YELLOW FEVER VACCINATION

-• Those found not in possession of such Valid certificate or defective certificate as enumerated by the WHO, are upon reporting by the Immigration Officers are quarantined for a period till the YF certificate becomes “valid” or until a period of six days, reckoned from the date of last possible exposure to infection, has elapsed, whichever occurs first.
+• Those found not in possession of such Valid certificate or defective certificate, upon reporting by the Immigration Officers have to be quarantined for a period, till the YF certificate becomes valid or until a period of six days, reckoned from the date of last possible exposure to infection, has elapsed, whichever occurs first.

 The Necessary Information For Yellow Fever Vaccine Beneficiaries

-• All vaccine beneficiaries have to wait for 30 minutes after receiving the vaccination and
+• All vaccine beneficiaries have to wait for 30 minutes for observation after receiving the vaccination.

-• You are pregnant, or could be pregnant now or in the next two weeks
+• Pregnant Women, or could be pregnant now or in the next two weeks

-• Children younger than 09 months of age,
+• Infant younger than 9 months of age

 • Immune system is weakened as a result of cancer or other medical conditions, a transplant, or radiation or drug treatment (such as steroids or cortisone, cancer chemotherapy, or other drugs that affect immune cell function).